adityajayashankar/Op-Amp/README.md

 - Cc = 3pF  : Miller compensation capacitor, used to ensure stability and avoid oscillations.<br>

 **6. Why we use this particular opamp?** <br>
-This two-stage CMOS operational amplifier is chosen for its balance between high gain and stable frequency.
-It is widely used in low-power, low-voltage applications.<br>
+This two-stage CMOS operational amplifier is chosen for its balance between high gain and stable frequency.<br>It is widely used in low-power, low-voltage applications.<br>